skip to content

 First of all, you will find out by email if you have been shortlisted at the end of February.
 You will be contacted using the email address that you supplied during your application.
 Please check your inbox (and spam folders) regularly and ideally add foundation.year@admin.cam.ac.uk to your safe senders' list if your email provider allows this.
 Please read all correspondence carefully.

 Once you respond to our initial invitation to interviews (detail of which will be in the email), you will be assigned two interview slots.
-You will get around two weeks' notice of this.
+You will get this notice around two weeks before your interview is due to take place.

 What should I do to prepare for the practicalities of my interviews?